bjt-user/Linux/PATH.md

 But the question is why this does not work?

-I think the problem was that I did not put a `shebang` at the beginning of the file and the `$PATH` was not recognized as a variable.
+I think the problem was that I did not put a `shebang` at the beginning of the file and the `$PATH` was not recognized as a variable.\
+=> nope it still doesnt work